DanielaOrschanski/OMICsdo/README.md

 # OMICsdo
-A set of algorithms for DNA and RNA seq analysis
+A set of algorithms for DNA and RNA seq processing and its application in precision medicine

 ## Authors